deep5deep/news_articles/README.md

 ## Running the Workflow
 - The workflow runs automatically on the schedule above or can be triggered manually via GitHub Actions.

+## To Do:

+* Change email sender and email password in GitHub secrets
+* Check if we need to save as artifacts?

 ---